MicrosoftDocs/powerbi-docs/powerbi-docs/includes/core-visuals/axis-range-logarithmic-scale.md

 ---
 ##### Logarithmic scale

 This toggle enables a logarithmic scale for values along the axis, effectively organizing data points based on exponential growth by orders of magnitude.
-This can be useful when dealing with data that spans a wide range of values, allowing you to visualize and compare data points more effectively.
+Enabling this toggle can be useful when dealing with data that spans a wide range of values, allowing you to visualize and compare data points more effectively.